LuckyServ/SteamServerQueries/README.md

 ## a

-Bash script that filters for active servers.
-First argument filters by server name.
+Bash script that filters by name for active servers.

 Example usage 1: ``` ./a sirplease aurora```
 Example usage 2: ``` ./a ny```

 ## e

-Bash script that filters for empty servers.
-First argument filters by server name.
+Bash script that filters by name for empty servers.

 Example usage 1: ``` ./a sirplease aurora```
 Example usage 2: ``` ./a ny```

 ## p

-Bash script that searches for a player.
-First argument is the search parameter for the player name.
+Bash script that searches for a list of players.

 Example usage: ``` ./p luckylock bob john```